Getting pregnant Trying to conceive Signs of pregnancy

 The term “spotting” usually refers to light bleeding that happens outside of your normal period.
 While this might be an alarming symptom to experience, it’s not necessarily a cause for concern.
 Spotting in early pregnancy can be due to implantation bleeding, which is perfectly normal and can occur when the embryo implants itself into the wall of the uterus, usually around 10 to 14 days after conception.

-Spotting is also common in the first trimester of a pregnancy, with around 25% of pregnant women experiencing bleeding in the first 12 weeks of their pregnancy
+Spotting is also common in the 1st trimester of pregnancy, with around 25% of pregnant women experiencing bleeding in the first 12 weeks of their pregnancy

 Cramps

-Just as you might have cramps during your period, you might also have some cramping in the early stages of pregnancy, around six to 10 days after conception.
-This can happen during implantation, with some women experiencing implantation cramping, although there is currently little scientific evidence around this phenomenon.
+Just as you might have cramps during your period, you might also have some cramping in the early stages of pregnancy.
+This might happen during implantation, known as implantation cramping, but it’s worth noting there is currently little scientific evidence around this phenomenon.

 “If you experience mild cramping, just like if you experience mild spotting, then keep an eye on it,” advises Dr. Celestine.
 “But if it’s severe pain and heavy bleeding, then we need to look into it as soon as possible because it could be a miscarriage,” Dr. Celestine says.
-Unfortunately, this could also be a sign of an ectopic pregnancy.
+This could also be a sign of an ectopic pregnancy.
 It’s important to consider how intense the cramping is, as mild cramping is not necessarily a cause for concern, so try not to jump to conclusions and cause yourself unnecessary worry.
+Book a checkup with your health care professional.
+They’ll be able to examine you and do some tests if necessary.

 Vaginal discharge

 What about expecting a change in urine color during pregnancy?
-“No, definitely not,” she says.
+“No, definitely not,” Dr. Celestine says.
 “It’s not related.
 Urine color has to do with what [and how much] you eat and drink in all people, whether pregnant or not.”

 Mood change